sludovicdelys/TIL/HTML/crash-course.md

 > `<strong>`

 The strong tag, usually rendered as bold by default in the browser.
 We want to use it when it has semantic `<strong>importance</strong>`.

+## Tables

 > `<table>`